oanguenot/WebRTC-Codec-Selector/README.md

 - Selecting Audio and Video codecs
 - Making P2P audio and Video call
 - Checking quality perceived versus packets losts, framerate

+# INSTALL & USE
+- Download and copy all files into your directory
+- Open a command tool and launch npm install (node.js should be installed)
+- Launch node server.js

 # TODO